NorthernBunny/NorthernBunny.github.io/_posts/2026-05-31-Setting-Up-Wired-IP-CAM.md

 ![reolink_installed](/assets/img/posts/reolink_installed.jpg)

-Next I connected the waterproof kit and plugged in the ethernet.
-Had to remove the plastic bit covering the rj-45 ethernet end to get it to fit.
-The ethernet cable is thicker than normal, so had a little issue with that, the fit was very tight.
+Next, I connected the waterproof kit and plugged in the Ethernet.
+I had to remove the plastic bit covering the RJ45 Ethernet end to get it to fit.
+The Ethernet cable is thicker than normal, so I had a little issue with that—the fit was very tight.

 ![reolink_waterprf_kit](/assets/img/posts/reolink_waterprf_kit.jpg)